bruceyo/MMNet/README.md

 Thanks to the original authors for their work!

 ## Citation
-If you find this work is helpful, please cite our work:
+If you find this work helpful, please cite our work:
 ```
 @ARTICLE{9782511,
   author={Yu, Bruce X.B. and Liu, Yan and Zhang, Xiang and Zhong, Sheng-hua and Chan, Keith C.C.},